Raptor performs first drop of small

 The weapon performs a 180 degree roll post launch as the stowed

 configuration has the folded wings beneath the weapon.
+The cited blast radius is 26 ft

 (cf 82 ft with 2,000-lb JDAM).
 Boeing claim the ability to penetrate

-The SDB will be most effective in
+against the BLU-109/B for many targets.
+The SDB I will be most effective in

 the urban and broader close air support, battlefield interdiction,